laurenoldham1202/final-project/README.md

 matching ID) to eventually analyze the distance between each school and their first-round sites.
 This data was saved as `data/raw/mm-85-19-cleaned.csv`.

 This data will be used to calculate the distance between each school and its site location.

+*2020 tournament will take place in March-April 2020.

+#### School Locations/Details

+The cleaned tournament file includes the shorthand school names, but no other geographic information for participating programs.
+To get locations for each school, the list of [NCAA Division 1 Institutions](https://en.wikipedia.org/wiki/List_of_NCAA_Division_I_institutions) was pulled from Wikipedia and saved as CSV (`data/raw/d1-master-list.csv`).
+The data was cleaned using Pandas in Python 3 (`notebooks/school-metadata-mergeatus.ipynb`) and merged with the original tournaments file.

+#### Geocode

 TO DO:
 1. Geocode